PactInteractive/image-downloader/README.md

 Known Issues
 ================
 This extension can't always extract the full-resolution images that open when you click a photo (e.g. in Facebook albums).
 That's because the page doesn't directly link to the image, but uses a script.
-If you need that kind of functionality, I highly recommend the Hover Zoom extension, even if you can't mass download images with it: https://chrome.google.com/webstore/detail/nonjdcjchghhkdoolnlbekcfllmednbl
+If you need that kind of functionality, there are other useful extensions like Hover Zoom, even if you can't mass download images with it: https://chrome.google.com/webstore/detail/hover-zoom/nonjdcjchghhkdoolnlbekcfllmednbl

 Change Log
 ================